statamic/docs/content/collections/tips/how-to-enable-statamic-pro.md

 intro: 'A fresh Statamic install starts in Solo edition mode.
 Here''s how to enable Pro mode and unlock every feature Statamic has.'
 template: page
 ---
 A fresh Statamic install starts in Solo edition mode.
-You can enable Pro at any time by running:
+You can enable Pro in your `.env` file at any time by running:

 ``` shell
 php please pro:enable
 ```

+You can also set `pro` to `true` in `config/statamic/editions.php` for all environments (which you may need to do for older installations of Statamic where the above command doesn't exist).

 Once you've opted in, many additional features become be available.